A plate full of plastic

 MPs in the food chain

 Regardless of whether MPs are directly produced with a specific purpose or are the result of degradation, one of the main routes of infiltration in the food chain is from the bottom, through zooplankton (Cole et al. 2013), and they ultimately reach humans via a process called biomagnification.
-The di
+The discovery of up to n

 Download content now